 The Canberra Health Literacy Network

-The Canberra Health Literacy Network is a new network of people who are working to improve health literacy in the ACT.
+The Canberra Health Literacy (CHL) Network is a group of people who are interested in health literacy in the ACT.
 Our aim is to make it easier for everyone who uses health services in the ACT to:

 - get, understand and act on health information,